 Presentation: Clinical suspicion of PTEN hamartoma tumour syndrome

-PTEN hamartoma tumour syndrome, previously known as Cowden syndrome or Bannayan-Riley-Ruvalcaba syndrome, is an autosomal dominant genetic condition that leads to an increased risk of the patient developing benign and malignant tumours.
+PTEN hamartoma tumour syndrome (PTEN-HTS, previously known as Cowden syndrome or Bannayan-Riley-Ruvalcaba syndrome) is an autosomal dominant genetic condition associated with an increased risk of benign and malignant tumours.
 The condition may be suspected in children with macrocephaly and developmental delay, specific dermatological features, vascular features (such as arteriovenous malformations or haemangiomas) and/or gastrointestinal polyps.

 Example clinical scenario